Accelerate your biologic drug development with Praesto®

 The use of ion exchange resins in a large variety of industries is well-established.
 The examples in this paper clearly show how the removal of impurities can improve revenue, by

 Relatively small adjustments to the composition of IX resins can result in a substantial improvement to the end-user’s process, such as the reduced chloride leakage obtained with the new PurometTM MTS9510PF.
-Such tweaking of existing products does not necessarily require lengthy and expensive research programmes and most manufacturers of IX resins are willing to work with their customers to improve the bottom line.
+Such tweaking of existing products does not necessarily require lengthy and expensive research programs and most manufacturers of IX resins are willing to work with their customers to improve the bottom line.

 Camurri, C; Carrasco, C.; Albretch, S., (2010), Impurities on cathodic copper: study of their influence on the ductility of copper wires and development of mechanical tests sensible to such impurities.
 In Metal2010, Roznov pod Radhostem, Czech Republic, European Union